kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ### Back-end server

 When you're in production, your back-end server will provide crucial Kin services to your users.
-Kin provides the [Kin SDK for Python](/python/sdk) for your use.
+Kin provides the [Kin SDK for Python](/python/sdk) and the [Kin SDK for Node.js](/nodejs/sdk) for your use.

 After a client app begins the process of account creation, they'll send a request to your server to add the account to the Kin Blockchain.
 The Kin SDK for Python includes scripts that allow you to process those requests with high throughput.
 You will in turn send a request to a Horizon server managed by the Kin Blockchain service.
 The Kin Blockchain service will process the request and return a result including error codes.